Build Custom Execution Environments with Oracle Linux Automation Manager Builder Utility

 exit

-Switch to the terminal window connected to the devops node.
+Switch to the open terminal window connected to the devops-node instance.

 Review the SDK and CLI configuration file.